qawemlilo/node-blogger/README.md

 # Node Blogger

-Node Blogger is a small Node.js blogging engine that compiles markdown to html and does not use any database.
+Node Blogger is a small Node.js blogging platform that compiles markdown to html and does not use any database.

 ## Installation